n-buckley/travel-tanzania/readme.md

 What I would like:
 - [ ] just not this design think of something else

-- [ ] the background of the scroll thingy not to be white that's really annoying
+- [x] the background of the scroll thingy not to be white that's really annoying
 - [ ] To have check boxes for each item so that users can check stuff off (it wouldn't disappear just become checked)
-- [ ] Make the line height just not that
-- Also you need to write about things that you needed like more warm clothes, more pants, explain about the detergent situation
+- [ ] Also you need to write about things that you needed like more warm clothes, more pants, explain about the detergent situation

 I'm not sure if this is my impatience with Pages again, but the smooth scrolling isn't working on Safari (it is working on chrome).